---::--- Volume 3, Number 2, Spring 2008 ---::---

 New to the web site are the "Just For . . ." pages for the Library's major user groups, including: Judiciary employees, legal professionals, the self-represented, historians, librarians, and students.
 The goal of these pages is to provide a single page with links to the tools and resources that each audience requires.
 The "Legal Professionals" web page, for example, highlights services the Library offers like document delivery and its list of legal databases.
 Similarly, the "Historians" page highlights the Library's extensive collection of Maryland history materials and newspapers.
 The site also includes a search tool for both the entire Library web site and its catalog.
 These search boxes are available on all the site's web pages.

 Navigation Bar: The red navigation bar has "mouseovers" that link to most major pages on the site.
 It acts as a table of contents for the web site.

 Collections: Describes materials that we have in the library.
 The gem of this section is a subject listing of ALL Task Force Reports.
 Many of these pages have special search boxes to search a single collection in the Library's catalog, i.e., Maryland Law, Task Force Reports, and Federal Documents.
 A link to our new books is also in this area.

-Research: Includes "Sources of Maryland Laws" with links to the three public versions of the code, county codes, judicial opinions, COMAR, etc. Many of our previous "library publications" are on the "How To Guides" page.
+Research: Includes "Gateway to Maryland Laws" with links to the three public versions of the code, county codes, judicial opinions, COMAR, etc. Many of our previous "library publications" are on the "How To Guides" page.
 This page has links to information on conducting legislative research, reading citations and more.